Skip to main content

 How it works

-The algorithm scans Data Catalog and finds all matching objects.
+The algorithm scans the Data Catalog and finds all matching objects.

-1. Dataedo search for columns where name or title or description fits one of the predefined masks, e.g. %date%birth%.
+1. Dataedo searches for columns where name or title or description fits one of the predefined masks, e.g. %date%birth%.

 2. Dataedo searches for columns that have names the same as columns with the already assigned same classification.

-3. Dataedo search for columns linked to a classified Business Glossary entry (where entry name or title matches the mask).
+3. Dataedo searches for columns linked to a classified Business Glossary entry (where entry name or title matches the mask).

 How it works